The Scoop on Dental Hygienists

 How Do I get One of These Jobs Anyways?

-Many Dental Hygienists (about half) work part-time and that means that you can find something that will work around your family and your social life.
-The majority of Hygienists can hold down this career until retirement, but if you are looking to go to Dental School working with a Dentist is great training and this is a good place to start.
+Many Dental Hygienists (about half) work part-time, so you can certainly find something to fit your family life and your social life.
+The majority of Hygienists can hold down this well-paying job until retirement, but if you are looking to go to Dental School, working with a Dentist is also great training.

-Advancement in this job usually requires an advanced degree which means you are looking to teach Dental Hygiene at a College or you are looking to get into research (which might require a science degree) where you can assist Dentists and Doctors in medical research and bring your Hygienist experience to the table.
-Either way, you don't have to work 40 hours a week (many people work a couple days in more than one Dentist's office) and you can get into teaching if you want.
+Advancement in this job usually requires an advanced degree, for example, to teach Dental Hygiene at a College or get into assisting Dentists and Doctors in medical research (which might require a science degree).
+Either way, you don't have to work 40 hours a week (many people work a couple days in more than one Dentist's office), and you can get into teaching if you want.
 This is the ultimately flexible job.

 Great Pay / Minimal School